madskristensen/TextmateExtensionTemplate/README.md

 Now build the project and a .vsix files is generated in the /bin directory.
 This is the extension containing the Textmate grammar.

+## Resources
+Read more about Textmate Grammar support in the [VSSDK-Samples](https://github.com/Microsoft/VSSDK-Extensibility-Samples/tree/master/TextmateGrammar) repo.

 ## License
 [Apache 2.0](LICENSE)